Social Work (MSW)

 During the fall and spring semesters, students complete the advanced field instruction courses: SWRK 656 and SWRK 657 and SWRK 501-Professional Writing for Social Work and SWRK 662-Ethics in Social Work Practice.
 Students also have two electives that are available to include courses of special interest that may also be specialty certificate courses.
 Thirty-five (35) hours will be required for graduation.
 The curriculum for the Advanced Standing Track is designed such that students enroll in the following credits each term: Summer Term: 6 credit hours; Fall Semester: 12 credit hours; Spring Semester: 9 credit hours.

-Social Work: Week-end Part-Time, M.S.W.
+Social Work: Weekend Part-Time, M.S.W.

 Social Work- M.S.W.
 Degree - Full Time Program

 The curriculum for the 2-year full-time program is designed such that students enroll in the following credits each terms: Foundation Year (Fall Semester: 16 credit hours; Spring Semester: 16 credit hours); and Advanced Year (Fall Semester: 16 credit hours; Spring Semester: 13 credit hours).
+Classes for the Full Time (FT) program are held Monday through Thursday.

 Other Graduate Certificates